 COMPREHENSIVE COUNSELING AND GUIDANCE PROGRAM

-Utah’s Comprehensive Counseling and Guidance Program assists students and their parents in the development of a Student Education Occupation Plan (SEOP).
+Utah’s Comprehensive Counseling and Guidance Program assists students and their parents in the development of a College and Career Ready Plan.
 The program enables students to:

 - Explore career possibilities.